NiceTSY/nice-cypher-add-ons/README.md

 </p>

 <p align="justify">
-If you need to speak about this module or about the Cypher System you can join <strong>mrkwnzl's</strong> [Cypher FVTT Dev Discord](https://discord.gg/C5zGgtyhwa).
+If you need to speak about this module or about the Cypher System you can join <strong>mrkwnzl's</strong> <a href="https://discord.gg/C5zGgtyhwa">Cypher FVTT Dev Discord</a>.
 We will be happy to help!
 </p>

 ## Disclaimer